 CAPS is an Australian Government scheme that provides assistance to eligible people with permanent and severe incontinence to meet some of the costs of their incontinence products.

-For assistance with completing the CAPS application form or the CAPS payment contact Medicare Australia on 13 20 11 and Select option 2, then ask to speak to an assistant in the Continence Aids Payment Scheme department in the Sydney office.
-Alternatively go to Medicare Australia.
+For assistance with completing the CAPS application form or the CAPS payment contact Medicare Australia on 1800 239 309.
+Alternatively visit the Medicare Australia website.

 Department of Veterans' Affairs (DVA)

-DVA provides a range of incontinence products to eligible veterans and war widow(er)s via the Rehabilitation Appliances Program (RAP).
+DVA funds a range of continence products for eligible veterans and war widows and widowers via the Rehabilitation Appliances Program (RAP).

-For further information about the Department of Veterans' Affairs scheme please contact the South Australian State Office:
+For further information about the Department of Veterans' Affairs scheme please contact:

 National Continence Contract Team

 The National Disability Insurance Scheme (NDIS), managed by the National Disability Insurance Agency (NDIA), was launched in July 2013 and is being trialed in select areas in all states except Queensland.
 The full scheme will be gradually rolled out across Australia from July 2016.
 The NDIS supports people with a permanent disability that prevents them from taking part in everyday activities.

 To check if you live in one of the trial sites and are eligible for NDIS, go to ndis.gov.au.
 If you are eligible and you require assistance with continence products, this will be considered in your planning discussion with the NDIA, and if approved, will replace CAPS payments.
 If you are not eligible for NDIS, your current level of support will continue.

 The My Aged Care website has been established by the Australian Government to help people navigate the aged care system.
 In all states except Western Australia, people aged over 65 years are required to register with My Aged Care before accessing state funding.